-Living a minimalist life can you wings.
+Living a minimalist life can give you wings!
 Your baggage is less so you can fly high—do whatever you want.
 Although it’s a difficult goal to achieve where there’s a will there’s away.
 What I have experienced is that when you reduce your wants to half, the joy in life gets double.

 Minimalism is a tool that can assist you in finding freedom; the real one.
 Freedom from the trappings of the consumer culture we’ve built our lives around.

 It’s freedom from the passion to possess!

 At its core, minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
 It is a life that forces intentionality.
 And as a result, it forces improvements in almost all aspects of your life.

 If one’s life is simple, contentment has to come.
 Simplicity is extremely important for happiness.
 Having few desires, feeling satisfied with what you have, is very vital—satisfaction with just enough food, clothing, and shelter to protect yourself from the elements.

 Why I chose to have a minimalist lifestyle?

 For me, living a minimalist lifestyle is working wonders and I am able to achieve so much peace and true happiness that I didn’t find earlier.
 There are many benefits to living this way:

 - Better relationships